Guderian2nd/TrueHistoryAI/AI Rules.md

 IF MyUnitHP is HPHigh THEN MoveUnittoSpot is High

-IF MyUnit HP is HPLow THEN MoveUnittoSpot is VeryLow
+IF MyUnitHP is HPLow THEN MoveUnittoSpot is VeryLow

 IF EnemyUnitHP is HPHigh THEN MoveUnittoSpot is Medium